Gravitational wave scattering theory without large-distance asymptotics: Introduction

 \section{Introduction}

 The gravitational wave now has been detected, the first three observations GW150914 \cite{abbott2016observation,abbott2016astrophysical,abbott2016binary} , GW151226 \cite{abbott2016gw151226}, GW170104 \cite{scientific2017gw170104} by LIGO, the observation by the advanced Virgo detector and the two advanced LIGO detectors \cite{abbott2017gw170814}, and the gravitational wave produced by a binary neutron star merging \cite{abbott2017gw170817,abbott2017gravitational}.
+There are resent theoretical researches on scattering of gravitational waves, such as long-wavelength gravitational wave scattering \cite{dolan2008scattering}, rainbow scattering of gravitational plane waves \cite{stratton2019rainbow}, the Regge pole of gravitational wave scattering \cite{folacci2019regge}, and scattering of plane-fronted gravitational waves \cite{pretorius2018black}.
 The gravitational wave and the gravitational wave scattering have been studied for many years, e.g., historically, gravitational radiations at infinity in a asymptotically flat space \cite{torrence1967approach}, classical cross sections \cite{westervelt1971scattering}, inelastic cross sections of nonrotating and rotating black holes \cite{matzner1978scattering}, scattering off a Kerr black hole \cite{handler1980gravitational}, the weak-field gravitational scattering \cite{de1977gravitational}, gravitational wave scattering on a Schwarzschild black hole in the low-frequency limit \cite{matzner1977low}, scattering of small wave amplitudes and weak gravitational fields \cite{peters1974index}, and differential cross sections of plane gravitational waves scattering from the gravitational field of sources in the weak-field approximation \cite{peters1976differential}.
-In observation, there is also an indirect evidence for the existence of gravitational wave was observed \cite{hulse1975discovery}.
+In observation, there is also an indirect evidence for the existence of gravitational wave \cite{hulse1975discovery}.
 Recently, there are many theoretical studies on the gravitational wave scattering: the scattering and absorption of planar gravitational waves by a Kerr black hole \cite{dolan2008scattering}, the scattering of a low-frequency gravitational wave by a massive compact body \cite{dolan2008scattering}, the scattering of weak gravitational waves from a slowly rotating gravitational source \cite{sorge2015gravitational}, the interaction of a weak gravitational wave with matter \cite{cetoli2012interaction}, the low-energy scattering of gravitons\ \cite{guadagnini2008graviton}, and the scattering of gravitational waves by the weak gravitational fields of lens objects \cite{takahashi2005scattering}.

 One important approach to study gravitational waves is to study the weak-field radiative solution of the Einstein equation.
 Under the weak-field approximation, the metric $g_{\mu\nu}$ is close to the Minkowski metric $\eta_{\mu\nu}$: